-Wondering how much loyalty programs cost?
+Wondering how much loyalty programs cost in 2021?
 If so, you’ve come to the right place.

 Stamp Card Loyalty Programs

 Stamp Cards or Punch Cards are one of the simplest and easiest forms of loyalty programs to introduce to your business.
 The are generally inexpensive and are a great quick solution that are particularly popular in cafes, hair and beauty and hospitality

 There are two options available for a merchant.
 Either a traditional paper card system or a digital solution.

 The digital stamp card or loyalty card app, is a modern take on the traditional paper card.
 It has many benefits over the old style cards however you will generally need to pay a little more to access these features.